 William C. Richmond was Commissioner of the Philadelphia Fire Department from 1984-1988.
 Commissioner Richmond spent 36 years in public service, beginning his career with the Philadelphia Police Department in 1952.
-He responded to the Berg Fire in 1954, a two-alarm chemical tank explosion that killed 10 firefighters and injured many more firefighters and police officers.
+He responded to the Berg Explosion in 1954, a two-alarm chemical tank explosion that killed 10 firefighters and injured many more firefighters and police officers.
 He transported injured firefighters in his police van.

 This began his interest in firefighting and in 1960 he transferred into the PFD.
 Following his training, he was assigned to Engine 33.
 Wanting more experience he soon transferred to Engine Company #2, the city’s most active station and drove Engine 2’s pumper as they raced to the Fretz Fire.